 What is Wealth?

 When we think of wealth or more specifically a the connotations around what may be considered a ‘wealthy nation’, our minds may be inclined to think of grand mansions, sports cars, servants, holidays and fine clothes, but before we have the chance to contemplate the luxury afforded by money, we first tend to think about the exact dollar figure that facilitates the purchases.
 Very rarely would anyone consider an individual who is scarcely clearing the interest on their mortgage as ‘rich’, regardless of how grand their house may or may not be.
 No, the measure of wealth usually is measured by the sheer exposure of choice that the individual has.
-That is, the true measure of wealth that we associate with any individual, is measured by the opportunities that that individual is exposed to.
+That is, the true measure of wealth that we associate with any individual, is measured by the relative opportunities that that individual is exposed to.
 These opportunities usually include choices on where they choose to live, what they can wear, what they can eat, where they can study, where they can travel, what they choose to do with their time.
-That is, the dollar figure attached to an estate is a measure of opportunities that the estate holder has, meaning that the measure of what is a wealthy nation, is defined by the productive capacity of that society and the degree of opportunity that an individual has relative to others in that society.
+That is, the dollar figure attached to an estate is a measure of opportunities that the estate holder has, meaning that the measure of what is a wealthy nation, is defined by the productive capacity of that society and the degree of opportunity that an individual has relative to others in other societies.
 A man who would be considered rich in Uganda may be considered middle class or even poor in Australia, but because of the relative difference in opportunity between the observers in one country to the other, the connotations of what is considered “wealthy” can be considered very different between each country.

-Unsurprisingly, both in geographic and historical terms, no Australian could really be considered poor except for maybe those in the most remote areas or those especially down on their luck and on the streets.
-The association with wealth is relative to the exposure of the masses to those with more opportunity than them as the association with poverty is also relative in the same manner.
+Unsurprisingly, both in geographic and historical terms, no Australian could really be considered poor except, maybe, for maybe those in the most remote areas or those especially down on their luck and on the streets.
+The association of wealth is relative to the exposure of the masses to those with more opportunity than them as: the association with poverty is also relative in the same manner.
 In most western nations, to have shelter along with running water and electricity would scarcely be considered rich.
 Nor would the access to some form of healthcare, education and job prospects.
 But, to the vast majority of the world’s population both past and present, these would be seen as luxuries.
-And hence, unsurprisingly money in terms of the sheer number figure isn’t important in determining one degree of wealth to another.
+And hence, unsurprisingly money in terms of the sheer number figure, ‘nominal quantity’, isn’t important in determining one degree of wealth to another.
 The nominal figure attached to money means nothing, ultimately money is only as valuable as the productivity attached to that dollar.
 If the material, technological and intellectual assets of a society grow at a faster rate than the population growth, then the society becomes aggregately, relatively wealthier, and money is the distribution of the opportunity between consumers.
 Basically, the more goods and services, available to a nation, the wealthier that society becomes on an aggregate level.

 Source: ABS, Average weekly earnings, cat. no. 6302.0, Original data.
 Real wages are shown in June 2015 dollars